-The startup community must defend merit based immigration
+The startup community must defend merit-based immigration

 Furthermore, the applicant’s status in the United States is completely tied to the startup company and would be unable to remain in our country if the enterprise fails.
 There is nothing more merit-based than that, and yet the administration is saying no to the new jobs that come when young companies scale and grow.

 The administration’s rejection of IER comes at a particularly troubling time for American entrepreneurial standing.
-Twenty years ago, U.S. startups received 90% of global venture capital, but that number has precipitously dropped to 54% last year.
+Twenty years ago, U.S. startups received 90 percent of global venture capital, but that number has precipitously dropped to 54 percent last year.

 Policymakers must understand that U.S. startup dominance is being challenged every day, and the top entrepreneurs now have a world of choices when it comes to where to launch their high-growth company.
 Other countries are copying the American blueprint for startup activity and making their countries more attractive for new company creation.

 One way they’re doing this is by taking advantage of our intransigence on immigration policy and then welcoming foreign-born founders to their shores.
-The idea of a startup visa was first proposed in the U.S., and while we still don’t have one, countries like Canada, France, and Singapore have copied the idea and are reaping the benefits.
+The idea of a startup visa was first proposed in the U.S., and while we still don’t have one, countries like Canada, France and Singapore have copied the idea and are reaping the benefits.

-Rejection of IER is also incongruent with the Trump Administration’s goal of American leadership on critical technologies like artificial intelligence, robotics, machine-learning, and new drug discovery.
+Rejection of IER is also incongruent with the Trump administration’s goal of American leadership on critical technologies like artificial intelligence, robotics, machine-learning and new drug discovery.

 If we are to lead in these areas, the world’s top entrepreneurs must be here in the U.S., rather than overseas where they will compete with us.
 Rather than pushing entrepreneurs away, the administration should be fighting to attract top talent.
 That’s the only way the U.S. will be the innovation leader going forward.